conorjohn/Climate-Data-APIs/README.md

 ------------ | ------------- | ------------- |
 [Pollinators](https://pollinators.ie/) | Monitoring the activity of pollintators in Ireland | [pollinators@biodiversityireland.ie](pollinators@biodiversityireland.ie)
 [Irish Gov Data](https://data.gov.ie/dataset?api=false&organization=national-biodiversity-data-centre) | An array of apis with ecological data and surveys | Multiple points of contact

+# Project Proposal
+Create web portal and app that allows people to browse the Irish government ecological data.
+Next provide a platform to allow users to submit their own sightings, with Species, Name, Picture & Location with coordinates.
+These submissions will be reviewed by a researcher before they are offically recorded.
+Combine weather forcasts with the season to alert to the likelyhood of seeing a certain species in a certain area.